TurboWarp/docs/docs/website/cloud-variables.md

 To make things easier for us, you, and anyone using your library, please log these things somewhere (such as in error messages) instead of silently ignoring them:

  - WebSocket close codes.
 All of the 4XXX codes are [listed in this table](https://github.com/TurboWarp/cloud-server/blob/master/doc/protocol.md#server---client).
 Would you rather see `connection closed` or `connection closed with code 4002`?
 Looking up the latter's code in the table makes it clear that the username is the problem.
  - Invalid JSON received from the server.
-If the server has something to tell you beyond just what the close code list says, it might send you a plain English sentence instead of a JSON object.
-When your JSON parser throws an error, you should log the actual raw text received from the server so you get error messages like `Recieved invalid JSON from server: The cloud data library you are using is putting your Scratch account at risk by sending us your login token for no reason` instead of `JSON.parse: unexpected character at line 1 column 1 of the JSON data`.
+If the server has something to tell you beyond just what the close code table says, it might send you a plain English sentence instead of a JSON object.
+When your JSON parser throws an error, you should log the actual raw text received from the server so you get error messages like `Received invalid JSON from server: The cloud data library you are using is putting your Scratch account at risk by sending us your login token for no reason` instead of `JSON.parse: unexpected character at line 1 column 1 of the JSON data`.
 Which of those would you rather see?